jolars/slope-package-paper/README.md

 ### Using Containers

-For reproducible results, use the provided Apptainer containers:
+For reproducible results, you can

 ```bash
 apptainer run container_single.sif